 Catalysis Research for 70 Years...

-Homogeneous catalysis remained in Rostock and formed the Institute for Organic Catalysis Research (IfOK), later part of the German Academy of Sciences in Berlin (AdW).
+Homogeneous catalysis remained in Rostock and formed the Institute for Organic Catalysis Research (IfOK), later part of the Academy of Sciences of the GDR (AdW).

-The institute has undergone many changes since its foundation by Langenbeck and Rienäcker in 1952.
+The institute has undergone many changes since it was founded by Langenbeck and Rienäcker in 1952.
 However, the main claim of the two founders still exists today: to transfer the results of basic research to chemical products or processes with application relevance.

 Prof. Dr. Günther Rienäcker and Prof. Dr. Wolfgang Langenbeck were the founding fathers of LIKAT.
 Their lives are a mirror of German history - including its dark times of dictatorship and oppression.
 They show: Science is not an ivory tower of self-sufficient scientific activity.
 Scientists bear responsibility for society.
 LIKAT is committed to this responsibility, which also includes dealing openly and transparently with its own past.